Nikon Z5 Comparison Review

 Nikon mentions a shutter rating of 200 000 actuations for the Z5.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the Z5 over, say, three years, one would have to take about 200 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your Z5 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your Z5 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Nikon Z5?